 Key Measures to Prevent Fraud on your ERP System

 CIOs around the world have sleepless nights about hackers, ransomware, and the potential effect on their employment status.
 But how many of them recognize the fraud threat posed by the enemy within, particularly bearing in mind that statistics suggest over 50% of all IT crimes are committed by insiders?
+People can hire criminal defense lawyer if there are some criminal cases.

 Fraud on the ERP system is a growing danger, but it has largely been ignored by the C level.
 Considering that every company has around a 1-in-3 chance of experiencing internal fraud this year, and the average loss is $½m, this threat should be taken very seriously indeed.
+If there are Brookhaven criminal claims, then only attorneys or expert in the subject, can solve the cases.

 Firstly, you need to understand what can go wrong.
 The biggest risk factor is allowing users to access parts of the system that they shouldn’t be able to see, thereby enabling them to commit fraud in a variety of ways.